trychlos/pwix-modal/README.md

         If a button has not been previously defined, then it is added at the end of the list.

+        When _setting_ buttons, the special `md-btn-reset` identifier let the application remove all previously defined buttons.

     - `classes`: when specified, classes to be added to the '`.modal`' element

     - `classesBody`: when specified, classes to be added to the '`.modal-body`' element